Uranium Dioxide SDS

 For Firefighting and Other Immediately Dangerous to Health or Life Conditions

-• Use a self-contained breathing apparatus that has a full-face piece respirator with a high-efficiency particulate filter.
+Use any self-contained breathing apparatus with a full facepiece respirator and a high-efficiency particulate filter.

 Conditions for Safe Storage

-• Store in radioactive materials area.
+• Store in the radioactive materials area.

-• Keep storage container tightly closed.
+• Keep the storage container tightly closed.

 • Store separately from incompatible materials.